Eric Carl Sjoblom Golf Tournament and FundBenefiting the Tomorrow Fund

-Our 27-month-old beautiful baby boy, Eric, had not been feeling well for a couple of weeks.
-On January 27th, 2004, after five trips to the pediatrician and a blood test that showed he was anemic, we took him to the Hasbro Children’s Hospital Emergency Room in Providence, RI.
-We were shocked and terrified when he was diagnosed with Stage IV of Neuroblastoma.
+Eric, our 27-month-old beautiful baby boy, had not been feeling well for a couple of weeks.
+On January 27th, 2004, we took him to Hasbro Children’s Hospital in Providence, RI.
+We were shocked and terrified when he was diagnosed with Stage IV of the cancer Neuroblastoma.

-The doctors determined that Eric had contracted Respiratory Syncytial Virus Infection (RSV) which is a virus that attacks the lungs.
-Because of the chemo, his immune system could not combat the virus, and Eric lost his short battle on Valentine’s Day, 2004.
+The doctors determined that Eric had contracted the Respiratory Syncytial Virus Infection (RSV) which is a virus that attacks the lungs.
+Because the chemotherapy had affected his immune system, he could not combat the virus, and Eric lost his short battle on Valentine’s Day, 2004.

-During these weeks, The Tomorrow Fund at Hasbro provided a social worker and parent consultant to answer questions about cancer, treatment, insurance, emotional issues, talking to Eric’s older sisters, and many other topics.
-After Eric passed, The Tomorrow Fund continued to help us with financial and emotional support.
-We will be forever grateful to these caring people who helped us during Eric’s sickness, and continue to support us today.
+During the time Eric was in the hospital, The Tomorrow Fund, in addition to the stipend and parking vouchers, provided a social worker and parent consultant to answer questions about cancer, treatment, insurance, emotional issues, talking to Eric’s older sisters, and many other topics.
+After Eric passed, The Tomorrow Fund paid for our outstanding medical bills and funeral expenses and continued to help us with emotional support.
+We will be forever grateful to these wonderful people who helped us during Eric’s sickness and continue to support us today.

-Our past fifteen tournaments have raised over $199,000 for The Tomorrow Fund.
-Eric would be so proud of all who participate in this tournament to raise funds in his name.
-On behalf of the many brave children who are treated every day at The Tomorrow Fund Clinic, and in memory of our beloved Eric, we sincerely thank you for your kindness and generosity.
+For the past 19 years, with the support and compassion of our friends and family, the ECS Memorial Fund has been able to raise over $250,000 in Eric’s name.
+We know that he would be so proud of us and all who donate in his honor.
+On behalf of the many brave children and their families who are in the fight for their lives, and in memory of our beloved Eric, we sincerely thank you for your kindness and generosity.

 The Sjoblom Family